pikepdf/pikepdf/docs/references/arch.md

 ## Thread safety

+pikepdf supports free-threaded (no-GIL) CPython and publishes `cp314t` wheels.

-Because of the global interpreter lock (GIL), it is safe to read pikepdf objects across Python threads.
-Also because of the GIL, there may not be much performance gain from doing so.
+On a GIL-enabled interpreter, it is safe to read pikepdf objects across Python threads, though the GIL means there may not be much performance gain from doing so.
+On a free-threaded interpreter there is no GIL serializing access, so even concurrent reads of an object that another thread may be modifying require synchronization.

-If one or more threads will be modifying pikepdf objects, you will have to coordinate read and write access with a {class}`threading.Lock`.
+In either case, if one or more threads will be modifying pikepdf objects, you must coordinate read and write access with a {class}`threading.Lock`.

 It is not currently possible to pickle pikepdf objects or marshall them across process boundaries (as would be required to use pikepdf in